Listed below are some easy steps to becoming a Clean Boater and keeping our waters clean!

 Proper care when fueling your boat

 Spills during fueling are common due to overflow, which is preventable by not topping off the tank.
 Another way to decrease the possibilities of spills is to know the capacity of your fuel tank, and remembering that fuel expands on warm days so put less fuel on those days.
-Use the absorbent pad to catch drips from fuel pump.
+Use the absorbent pad to catch drips from the fuel pump.

 Use less toxic cleaning products

 Keep your boat clean but at the same time water safe!
 Read labels on boat cleaners to ensure they are nontoxic, and chlorine and phosphate free.
 Minimize the use of soaps and detergents on your boat, and think about using alternative cleaners.
 Never use soap to disperse oil spills.
-Check out our list of alternative cleaners here!

 Use pumpouts and dump stations